Winner of the Modern Law Awards

 There are three types of criminal offence in England and Wales: indictable only, either way, and summary only offences.
 These categories refer to the court in which the offence will be tried.

-Indictable only offences must be heard in the Crown Court because the seriousness of the offence means that the defendant could face a custodial sentence of more than six months.
+Indictable only offences must be heard in the Crown Court because the seriousness of the offence means that the defendant could face a custodial sentence of more than twelve months.
 Therefore, indictable only offences will be heard before a jury.
 The judge will direct the jury on the law, and then the jury will deliberate on the facts in order to reach a verdict.
 Aggravated criminal damage and arson are examples of indictable only offences.

 Either way offences can be heard in the Magistrates’ Court or in the Crown Court.
 The magistrate must consider if they have adequate sentencing powers, and if the case addresses matters of complexity that mean that it should be heard in the Crown Court.
 If the magistrate concludes that the case is suitable to be heard in the Magistrates’ Court, the Defendant will then be asked to choose whether the trial takes place in the Crown Court or the Magistrates’ Court.
 There are advantages and disadvantages to each.
 The conviction rate is lower in the Crown Court, as a jury is more likely to give a Defendant the benefit of the doubt compared with a magistrate.
 However, because the Crown Court has more extensive sentencing powers, if convicted in the Crown Court you may face a heftier sentence.
 Criminal damage valued at over £5000 is an example of an either way offence.